Mejolov24/CardStudio/ROADMAP.md

 - [ ] SortedVID
 an array of VoicesID soterrada in time, oldest sample is the first one, newest is the
 rightmost
+Actually, it will use a RingBuffer

 Now addVoice will remove voices via RemoveVoice[VID]

--[ ] Create a helper for removing voices in specific channels, called RemoveVoiceFromCh[] wich will search for the matching voice and channel inside SortedVID from rigth to left, and delete it, then return in order to only delete one.
+- [ ] Create a helper for removing voices in specific channels, called RemoveVoiceFromCh[] wich will search for the matching voice and channel inside SortedVID from rigth to left, and delete it, then return in order to only delete one.

 - [ ] implement voice stealing.